kyuupichan/ieee754/docs/ieee754.rst

      For binary interchange formats, the format width in bits, otherwise :const:`0`.

+  .. attribute:: logb_zero
+  .. attribute:: logb_nan
+  .. attribute:: logb_inf

+     These values are returned by the :meth:`Binary.logb_integral` operation on zero, :const:`NaN` and :const:`infinity` values in this format, respectively.

   .. classmethod:: from_triple(precision, e_max, e_min)

      This constructor directly initializes the three defining attributes of a binary